Gio-Choi/gio-choi.github.io/_pages/about.md

 <br>

 Hi there.
 I'm a Master's student in [Computational Social Science](https://macss.uchicago.edu) & Data Science at [The University of Chicago](https://www.uchicago.edu).
-I am passionate about utilizing data science to analyze social and business issues.

-I'm currently working for MSCI as a Sustainability & Climate Research Intern.
+As a Master's candidate dedicated to bridging technology and social science, I am actively seeking a 2025 summer internship in Data Science & Quantitative Research.
+Please feel free to reach out.

+At MSCI Inc., I focused on leveraging Python and machine learning to advance sustainability and climate research.
+By automating the ratings system and developing a document search tool, I significantly improved efficiency for senior analysts.

 Please take a look at my [Projects](/publications/) and [CV](/cv/) and feel free to reach out to me. [giochoi@uchicago.edu](mailto:giochoi@uchicago.edu)